DALLASTOWN -- Gritty defense. Forced turnovers. Back-and-forth scoring.

 "We've been in a lot of games and tough ones," Dallastown junior guard Mitch Small said.
 "When it comes down to the last play, stepping up on 'D' (defense), that's pretty much what it comes down to."

 Small scored eight of his game-high 13 points in the third quarter.
 And he helped Dallastown's suffocating defense cause 15 Red Lion turnovers while the Wildcats coughed it up just seven times.
+Despite committing 11 of those giveaways in the first half, the Lions (2-1 Division I, 3-2 overall) trailed by just four, 18-14, at intermission.

 "That's what I kept saying," Schmehl said.
 "At halftime I said 'Guys, we can't play any worse but somehow we're only down four points.'
 I kept looking up.
 Gosh, we had the ball down one (point) with a chance to win that game.
 I don't know how it happened.
 They (Dallastown) didn't shoot the ball very well either.
 Just everything was hard tonight for some reason."